Aylr/talks/PITCHME.md

 #### ML/AI in Healthcare

-> We should stop training radiologists right now, in 5 years deep learning will hvae better performance.
+> We should stop training radiologists right now, in 5 years deep learning will have better performance.

 #### Geoff Hinton